-- To run sentiment analysis for digital interactions (email, chat, message), you must set an Expected Dialect (language) in the Speech and text analytics settings page.
-For more information, see the Select one or more dialects for digital interactions section in Speech and text analytics settings.
+- To run sentiment analysis for digital interactions (email, chat, message), you must set an Expected Dialect (language) in the Speech and text analytics page.
+For more information, see the Select one or more dialects for digital interactions section in the Speech and text analytics page.

 - Sentiment markers – Markers are placed throughout the interaction overview and its corresponding transcript.
 The sentiment markers are located in the interaction overview waveform at the exact time the phrase began and in the transcript at the beginning of the phrase.
 Every phrase associated with a sentiment analysis marker is tagged with a positive or negative sentiment number.
-The magnitude of the number indicates the strength of the detected positive or negative sentiment.
 The positive marker indicates a positive sentiment and the negative marker indicates a negative sentiment.
 To view details about a specific sentiment marker for a specific phrase, hover over the sentiment marker in the waveform at the top of the screen or in the transcript.
-A tooltip with the sentiment score and phrase appears in both locations.
+A tooltip with the sentiment phrase appears in both locations.

 - Overall customer sentiment – Located on the left side of the interaction overview at the bottom of the External participant section, the overall sentiment represents the customer’s overall sentiment during the interaction.
 It ranges from -100 to +100.
-This score weighs all positive and negative markers throughout the interaction, awarding more weight to events that took place towards the end of the interaction to provide an indication of how the customer experienced their interaction with the contact center.
+This score weighs all positive and negative markers throughout the interaction, awarding more weight to events that took place towards the end of the interaction, to highlight the customer parting experience with the contact center.
 This can indicate if the customer was left satisfied or dissatisfied at the end of their interaction.

-- Events panel – Contains two lists (positive and negative) of all the detected sentiment analysis markers together with their corresponding phrase.
-From the Events panel (located on the right side of the Transcript tab), you can filter the lists to only display positive markers, negative markers, or a combination of both.
-In addition, from the Events panel you can hover over the sentiment analysis marker and phrase to view a tooltip with the sentiment score and phrase.
+- Events panel – Contains three lists (topics, positive and negative) of all the detected topic and sentiment markers together with their corresponding phrase.
+From the Events panel (located on the right side of the Transcript tab), you can filter the lists to only display topics, positive sentiment markers, negative sentiment markers, or a combination of all of them.
+In addition, from the Events panel you can hover over the positive or negative sentiment marker and phrase to view a tooltip with the sentiment phrase.

 Note: Sentiment markers, the overall interaction sentiment, and the interaction sentiment trend are updated when new segments of the same interaction are retrieved by the system or when new phrases are added to the Sentiment feedback page.